Second Philippine Republic: Greater East Asia Conference

 The conference and the formal declaration adhered to on November 6 was little more than a propaganda gesture designed to rally regional support for the next stage of the war, outlining the ideals of which it was fought.
 However, the Conference marked a turning point in Japanese foreign policy and relations with other Asian nations.
 The defeat of Japanese forces on Guadalcanal (in present-day Solomon Islands) and an increasing awareness of the limitations to Japanese military strength led the Japanese civilian leadership to realize that a framework based on cooperation, rather than colonial domination, would enable a greater mobilization of manpower and resources against the resurgent Allied Forces.
 It was also the start of efforts to create a framework that would allow for some form of diplomatic compromise should the military solution fail altogether.
 However these moves came too late to save the Empire, which surrendered to the Allies less than two years after the conference.

-Problems of the Republic
+Society

 During his term in office, Laurel was faced with various problems that the country was experiencing, such as the following: